helium/helium-wallet-rs/README.md

 cargo build --release
 ```

 The resulting `target/release/helium-wallet` is ready for use.
-A
-convenient shortcut is placed in `bin/helium-wallet`.

 ## Usage